moccu/picnic/README.md

 ### Vimeoplayer

-A module including a view to generate a Vimeo player by calling events on gepetto context.
+A module including a view to generate a Vimeo player by calling events on geppetto context.

 The view requires for each element a video id passed by the data attribute &#x60;data-vimeoid&#x60; and an element that triggers the play event on click, as you can see